lennax/lennax.github.io/index.md

 - Mount Holyoke College
 - Advisor: Stan Rachootin
-- Thesis: Failure to launch: Characterization of a flightless strain of Drosophila hydei [view](http://hdl.handle.net/10166/764)
+- Thesis: Failure to launch: Characterization of a flightless strain of _Drosophila hydei_ <a href="http://hdl.handle.net/10166/764" target="_blank">view</a>

 ### Publications